Homological stability for topological chiral homology of completions: Definition of topological chiral homology of partial algebras

-We must check that this homotopy is compatible with the equivalence relation imposed by taking the coequalizer along the two maps $\mathbf{fC(M)}Comp \rightrightarrows \mathbf{fC(M)}P$.
-However, since $\pi_0 (P) = \{1,\ldots,c\}$, all identifications happen along microscopic configurations of charge $\leq c$ and these are unchanged by the homotopy due to property (ii).\end{proof}
+To prove the Corollary, we must check that this homotopy is compatible with the equivalence relation imposed by taking the coequalizer along the two maps $\mathbf{fC(M)}Comp \rightrightarrows \mathbf{fC(M)}P$.
+However, since $\pi_0 (P) = \{1,\ldots,c\}$, this follows because identifications happen along microscopic configurations of charge $\leq c$ and these are unchanged.\end{proof}

 This means that we can use $\int_{M,\leq c} P$ as our model for topological chiral homology of partial algebras with $\pi_0 (P) = \{1,\ldots,c\}$ and we will always want to do so.